 You can choose to use the walking tour just as photo opportunities or you can go pay to go inside some of the sights and explore further if you wish.
 Saying that most of them are free!
 Also, if you want to take the route a little bit slower, remember you can also split it up over two days.

 Ready?
 Let’s walk!

-You’ll start your walking tour in Covent Garden.
+You’ll start your walking tour at Covent Garden.

-Then wander through to the bright lights of Piccadilly Circus
+Then you’ll wander through to the bright lights of Piccadilly Circus.

-Next will be Trafalgar Square where you can stop by the statue of Horatio Nelson
+Next you’ll arrive at Trafalgar Square where you can stop off at the statue of Horatio Nelson.

-… and you can feel cultured at Shakespeare’s Globe Theatre…
+… or you can feel cultured at Shakespeare’s Globe Theatre…